Nashville Travel with Kids

 Grand Ole Opry/Chris Hollo

 Create some family bonding time by seeing a Grand Ole Opry (2804 Opryland Dr.) performance; the radio show that began in 1925 made country music famous.
 These 2-hour shows welcome a mix of legendary artists, current hit makers and newbies to the stage.
-The several hundred Opry members and guest artists include Garth Brooks, Loretta Lynn, Tim McGraw, Willie Nelson and Dolly Parton.
+The several hundred Opry members and guest artists include Garth Brooks, Martina McBride, Tim McGraw, Willie Nelson and Dolly Parton.

 Courtesy of Aquarium Restaurant

 Have a meal at Aquarium Restaurant (516 Opry Mills Dr.), where each table has a view of a 200,000-gallon aquarium, home to fish, sharks, stingrays and other marine life.
 The menu has a large seafood section and plenty of chicken and beef options along with a fun underwater-themed kids’ menu.
 Stop by The LEGO Store before leaving the mall.

 Experience science while you travel at Adventure Science Center (800 Fort Negley Blvd.) with interactive exhibits or kick back at a planetarium show.
 Dozens of activities provide practical, relevant and fun ideas related to science topics like health, energy, sound, light, air and space.

 Courtesy of Gaylord Opryland Resort & Convention Center